cmillsop/w207_final/README.md

 ### Christian Millsop, Stanley Ye, Chris Ventura

-Please use the kaggle library to fetch data. https://github.com/Kaggle/kaggle-api
+The kaggle API can be used to fetch data and manage everything kaggle related.

+https://github.com/Kaggle/kaggle-api

+kaggle competitions download -c airbnb-recruiting-new-user-bookings

-Your kaggle API token should be in the root folder and named kaggle.json.
+Your API key needs to be set up in ~\.kaggle\kaggle.json.